 - Use context.
 Phones have GPS, which means you can target mobile optins to people in a particular location.
 With OptinMonster, you can add the GeoLocation addon to any subscription to do this.

 - Incorporate phone numbers.
 Since people are using phones, your CTA could encourage them to call you or to text a code.
 It’s an easy way to connect.

 - Use SMS.
 Similarly, include the phone number field in your optin or ask people to text you.
 This will be useful for an SMS or WhatsApp marketing campaign.

 While ideally, your mobile landing page will be short, sometimes you can’t avoid longer copy.
 In this case, it’s important to repeat the CTA so people don’t have to scroll back up to complete the action.
-It’s guaranteed that that will drive them away.

 Other Mobile Optin Optimization Tips